binpash/try/docs/try.1.md

 *try* lets you run a command inside an overlay without modifying the state of the filesystem.

-While using *try* you can choose to commit the result to the filesystem or completely ignore it without any side-effect to the main file system.
+While using *try* you can choose to commit the result to the filesystem or completely discard it without any side-effect to the main file system.

 You can also choose your own shell when running *try*. *try* will run your command within your login shell by default; you can override this by setting the *TRY_SHELL* variable to the absolute path of a shell to use